 - Stocks you intend to hold longer than a year that may pay qualified dividends.
 Sales of appreciated stocks held more than a year are taxed at lower long-term capital gains rates.
 Just be sure any dividends the stock pays are qualified.
 Qualified dividends are taxed at the same low rates as long-term capital gains, but nonqualified ordinary dividends, such as those paid by many real estate investment trusts (REITs), are taxed at ordinary income rates.

 - Equity exchange-traded funds (ETFs).
 The unique structure of many ETFs investing in equities may help investors by allowing them to delay realizing taxable capital gains.

-- Tax-managed and other tax-efficient equity mutual funds, such as index funds, trade infrequently and may use other techniques that seek to minimize a shareholder's tax liability.
+- Tax-managed and other tax-efficient equity mutual funds, such as index funds, trade infrequently and may use other techniques that seek to reduce a shareholder's tax liability.

-- Finally, another option for investors with a time horizon of 10 or more years is a low-cost, tax-deferred variable annuity, which allows potential earnings to grow tax deferred until withdrawn.
+- Low-cost, tax-deferred variable annuities.
+For investors with a time horizon of 10 or more years, this annuity allows potential earnings to grow tax deferred until withdrawn.

 3. Do you plan to pass assets on to your heirs?